openbci-archive/OpenBCI_MATLAB/readme.md

         	2. [pylsl](https://pypi.python.org/pypi/pylsl/1.10.3)

 2. **Matlab Setup**

     *The next few steps will assume you have a recent version of Matlab already installed and running on your computer*

-    1. Add the "labstreamiglayer" directory to your Matlab path.
+    + **Add the "labstreaminglayer" directory to your Matlab path**:

       **Two methods**:
-            1. On the Matlab command line, type the following:
 .
+        **Method One:** On the Matlab command line, type the following:
+.
 	      `>> addpath(genpath('/path/OpenBCI_MATLAB/Matlab-Python/labstreaminglayer'))`
-.
           (Replace "path" with the path to where you downloaded this repository) .
-            2. Go to "Environment" on your Toolstrip and click "Set Path".
-Click "Add with Subfolders" and select the folder "labstreaminglayer" from the Github download.
+        **Method Two:** Go to **Environment** on your Toolstrip and click **Set Path**.
+Click **Add with Subfolders** and select the folder *labstreaminglayer* from the Github download.

-To test if LSL is setup in Matlab enter the following on your Matlab command line:
+To test if LSL is set up correctly in Matlab, enter the following on your Matlab command line:

 `>> lsl_loadlib()`

-If you do not get an error message, LSL is installed correctly!
+If you do not get a glaring red error message, LSL is installed correctly!

 ### Usage